 Visit www.adea.org.
 Under “Application Services” please click on “DHCAS” then “Learn more.”
 Create a new account.
 Whether you are applying to Dental Hygiene (DH) or the DH/DDS Pathway program, select “Entry-Level Bachelor.”

-Application materials are due by February 1 of the year in which enrollment is desired.
+Application materials are due by March 1 of the year in which enrollment is desired.
+The Common Application deadline for USC Undergraduate Admission is February 1, 2015.

 Students must be admitted by both the university and the Herman Ostrow School of Dentistry.
 Click here for more information on applying to USC undergraduate admission and the Ostrow School.